buzztroll/dcm_python_agent_documentation/agent_install_syntax.rst

     Format: wss://\ **hostname_or_ipaddress**\/agentManager

-  3. Whether or not to start the agent at system boot (default is Yes)
+  3. Whether or not to start the agent at system boot (default is No)
   4. Whether or not to install the latest Chef client (default is No)

   You can see an example of an interative installation :ref:`here.<agent_interactive_install>`